megaboich/personal-website/src/posts/2013-06-11-Javascript-implementation-of-custom-AStar-Algorithm/index.md

 Recently I had a lots of interest in Javascript and decided to implement something funny and interesting.
 For me it was a problem of finding a way through the maze.
-So, I searched a bit and found that this kind of problems are usually solved with path finding algorithms and one of those is A-Star<!--cut-->.
+So, I searched a bit and found that this kind of problems are usually solved with path finding algorithms and one of those is A-Star.<!--cut-->
 After sore investigating I found very good article by Patrick Lester ([A-Star Pathfinding for Beginners](http://www.gamedev.net/page/resources/_/technical/artificial-intelligence/a-pathfinding-for-beginners-r2003)).
 My interest progressed to this demo implementation, and it is possible to play with it a bit right here.